 A "Licence/Bachelor's" requires the validation of 6 semesters, equivalent to 180 ECTS.
 You need to add 4 semesters to complete a Master's with 120 more ECTS.
 A PhD is completed with 16 semesters and the validation of a total of 480 ECTS, in 8 study years minimum.

 CAMPUSES

-The University of Tours owns different campuses spread accross the city of Tours.
+The University of Tours is made up of different campuses spread accross the city of Tours.

 Tanneurs Campus

 3 rue Tanneurs, 37000 Tours